 In my last post I shared with you my concerns about irresponsible volunteer organisations and orphanage tourism.
-Today I’d like to tell you about a responsible volunteering.
+Today I’d like to tell you about a great volunteering organisation that take a very responsible approach.

 Getting to know ‘people and places’